TKomericki/Rhetos-wiki/Read-only-data-structures.md

 This article covers the basic DSL concepts that encapsulate loading or querying the data.

 There are different types of data structures (objects with properties) in Rhetos.
-Entity is one of then, it is mapped to a database table.
+Entity is one of them, it is mapped to a database table.
 Browse and SqlQueryable are common examples of read-only data structures.
 SqlQueryable is mapped to a database view.
 Browse is internally represented as a single LINQ query.